 Once you have downloaded the sample spreadsheet, you can simply copy and paste data from your existing documents in the appropriate columns of the file.
 So when the Excel file is ready, it can then be uploaded into Smartcat using the Upload button from the glossary toolbar:

 You will be presented the following dialogue box:

-Simply click on Add to select the file to be imported — Excel or XML.
-You have two options at that stage — Add terms or replace all terms.
-Replace all terms will simply overwrite the data that you currently have in your glossary.
-Add terms will only add terms from your file to the existing glossary.
+Click on Add to select the file to import — Excel or XML.
+There are two options at that stage — Add terms or replace all terms.
+Replace all terms will overwrite the data that you currently have in your glossary.
+Add terms will add terms from your file to the existing glossary.

 Click on Import to start the process.
 Smartcat will display a message when the import is completed and let you know if any errors occurred.